Stigant/Starbucks-Project/Starbucks Blog Post.md

 | Informational,0,0,4 | 0     |
 | Informational,0,0,3 | 0     |

+<h2> Conclusion </h2>

-By far and away the most suggested is the 2,10,10 discount.
+By far and away the most suggested offer is the 2,10,10 discount.
 This is also the best performing offer according to the tentative analysis in the p-testing section which is reassuring.

-We might also want to combine these methods with other heuristics, like say never giving offers to people identified as big_spenders or sending a larger discount to people who haven't bought anything in a while.
-Conversely offers might be used to reward users who already spend a lot.

-It is also clear both from the poor performance of the model itself and the predictions made that informational offers have not been handled well.
-They are very different in nature to the other offers and there is room for more exploration of when and how to use these kinds of offers.
+The decision making algorithm is a little crude.
+It could be improved with access to more data, like the cost of providing offer rewards.
+Given a larger data set we might also be able to make estimates of the conditional probabilities needed to give a more accurate estimate of offer gain.

 Ultimately it isn't really possible to give a good measure of how effective this strategy is.
 This would require real world testing.
 An experiment could be run where different groups are given offers according to different strategies e.g. the method above, random allocation, everyone gets the same, etc. Performance could then be compared across groups and the best strategy could be found.

 As well as running a one off experiment this could be done as a continuous process.
 Since the rewards app collects all the relevant data models could be constantly updated and different A/B tests run each month with tweaked offer strategies in order to keep improving the performance.

+We can of course evaluate the model performance according the the f1-score we highlighted as a metric at the beginning.
+It's difficult to say whether a model is good or bad in a vacuum, based only on its scores, but the overall performance was respectable.
+The the grid search implementation, the SMOTE sampling and the decision to build a separate model for each offer all improved the scores from the base Random Forest Implementation.
+In particular this increased the Not Viewed f1-score (which was the worst) from about 0.64 to 0.73.
+This was driven by better scores in both recall and precision.

+There were also noticeable, if less dramatic, improvements in the other f1-scores.

+It is also clear both from the poor performance of the model itself and the predictions made that informational offers have not been handled well.
+They are very different in nature to the other offers and there is room for more exploration of when and how to use these kinds of offers.

+As mentioned at the beginning, what is really missing here is a good estimate of the impact on a user's spend of receiving an offer.
+It is clear from the p-testing section that there is a benefit to sending out an offer beyond just that realised by an additional purchase to redeem the offer.
+For example the 2,10,10 discount led to an increase in mean number of transactions from 1 to 3, and the total spend rose by over $30 as a result.

+Finally there is scope for development of additional heuristics.
+Partly these depend on company goals.
+For example we might want to avoid sending offers to big spenders on the basis we think they are unlikely to be swayed by them.
+Conversely we might want to send offers to regular users, even if they would make the purchases anyways, in order to increase brand loyalty and retain their custom.